 Adopting a plant-based diet did not happen overnight for me.
 I was exposed to lots of information regarding health, treatment of animals, and destruction of the planet for a couple years before I realized how much power my choices could yield or that I really had any power at all.

-Today, I’ve been exclusively eating plant-based foods for over eight years and experienced many health benefits as a result.
+Today, I've been exclusively eating plant-based foods for over a decade and experienced many health benefits as a result.
 Not only did I eliminate most of my allergies, asthma, need for eye glasses, and skin conditions, but I also have consistently clearer skin, much more energy, and experience better digestion.

 I want to make a difference in other people's lives while having a positive impact on the planet, and I want to share my knowledge of health and making plant-based foods with anyone who is interested to learn more.